 By Clint Decker

-The public is invited to "Come Breakout in Worship" at 7 p.m.
-Friday at Perkins Family Restaurant, 2920 10th St. in Great Bend.
-Worship will be led by Christina Ball and sons.
-The message will be delivered by Pastor Hopkins Sr. of Missouri.
-A freewill love offering will be taken.
+The next Breakout in Worship will be at 7 p.m. at Perkins Family Restaurant, 2920 10th St., Great Bend.
+Worship will be led by Henry and Michael Conner of Great Bend.
+These pastors will also give the message.
+A freewill love offering will be collected.

 • Trunk of Treat – 3-5 p.m.
 Saturday, Oct.
 26 at First Christian Church, 5230 Broadway, Great Bend.
 Children are invited to come in costumes to trick-or-treat in the church parking lot.
 The pumpkin patch will be open selling pumpkins and gourds; this is also a good place to take family photos.

 Michelle Gwin will speak at the next Aglow Lighthouse meeting, this Saturday, Oct.
 12, at Perkins Family Restaurant, 2920 10th St. in Great Bend.
 Coffee and social time is at 9 a.m., with the program starting at 9:30.

 • Critter Ministries will sponsor an evening of praise and worship – accompanied with a light show, strobes, lasers and CO2 cannons – at 7 p.m.
 Saturday, Sept.
 28, at the Barton County 4-H Building, located between Great Bend and Hoisington at 601 North U.S. 281.

 St. Mark Lutheran, 2101 Jackson, Great Bend, and St. Paul Lutheran, Galatia, will begin their fall/winter service schedule next month.
 Beginning Sunday, Oct.
 6, worship service at St. Mark will begin at 9 a.m. with children's church during the service and coffee hour following at 10 a.m.